 Generic ERP / PIM

-Add AI-powered AAS extraction to any system that holds part records and stores datasheet PDFs as attachments — Microsoft Dynamics, Oracle, Infor, custom PIMs, etc.
+Add AI-powered AAS extraction to any system that holds part records and stores datasheet PDFs as attachments, such as Microsoft Dynamics, Oracle, Infor, custom PIMs, etc.

 Audience: Integration architects evaluating AAS Studio for a system not on our named list.